santiago046/mh2-gxttool/README.md

 ```

 ## To do
-- Add support for the PC and Wii versions of Manhunt 2
+- Add support for the Wii version of Manhunt 2
 - Maybe add support for Manhunt (2003)

 Happy modding/translating!